 Technical Parts are usually internal and designed for a specific function.
 Common technical plastic parts are mounting clips and brackets, spacers and shims, insulation blocks and posts, etc. These usually require tighter tolerances than covers or housings and typical uses include tool and specimen holders, tube and cable management clips, low friction washers and pads, electrical insulators, guides and bushings, spacers and dampers.
 Materials used are ABS, PC-ABS, PC, PVC-ABS, HDPE, UHMW, Acetal (Delrin), PA (Nylon) and others.

 Outdoor Enclosure are either sealed with gaskets or designed in such a way that parting lines are not exposed to rain or spray.
 Overhangs, recesses and drains protect screens and keypads from the elements while a bottom mounted panel allows for easy access without compromising weather-resistance.
 The use of digitally printed UV-cured inks allows for markings and logos that won’t wear or fade outdoors.
 Typical uses include security systems, traffic monitoring, environmental data collection, transmitters and repeaters.
 ABS and PC-ABS are commonly used.

 Clear and Translucent Parts

-Complex Geometries are pushing the boundries of ClickFold’s Zero-Tooling process.
-The nature of a “folding” process is that compound curves are not possible, but often they can be approximateted by a combination of simpler shapes.
-Graphics can also help to give a part the apperance of an organic shape while keeping the actual geometry simple.
+Complex Geometries are pushing the boundaries of ClickFold’s Zero-Tooling process.
+The nature of a “folding” process is that compound curves are not possible, but often they can be approximated by a combination of simpler shapes.
+Graphics can also help to give a part the appearance of an organic shape while keeping the actual geometry simple.
 CNC machined slot-patterns allow these areas to be shaped in the assembly process.
-This means convex and concave curvatures can be done whithout the need for molds or fixtures.
+This means convex and concave curvatures can be done without the need for molds or fixtures.
 ABS and PC-ABS work best.